ryqndev/learn-ryqn-dev/src/content/article/how-to-use-fonts/README.md

 We'll go over how you can pick and choose fonts (on Google Fonts), and then embed them in your web app.
 First section will be the quick nitty-gritty how to copy and paste stuff to success and then I'll dive in a bit deeper into the other stuff you can do with fonts so if you're looking at a quick how-to, you can stop reading this and go striaght to the [next section](#good-free-fonts-quick).

+The next section is more about best practices when it comes to embedding fonts.
+For production apps, we largely want to prevent embedding a  billion fonts (fonts are big assets) and want to make sure there are fallbacks if fonts aren't accessible.
+We'll also go over how to work with CSS styles to make our fonts perfect.

 ## Good, free fonts quick